akanalytics/odonata/docs/README.md

 I started Decemeber 2020.
 Python and Rust are very different from Java, which I had programmed maybe 10 years previous.
 Certainly my first efforts at Rust are not very clean, clever or idiomatic, but the code improves as I revist areas to build improvements.

 Im aware that this is now yet another chess engine, with yet another set of Python bindings.
-In part this is because for me, the project was intended as a learning exercise.
-But if any library owners (either Rust or Python have the time to chat about how I can avoid duplication or rationize things please feel free).
+In part this is because for me, the project was intended as a learning exercise, but also there did not appear to be a Python native extension available.
+If any library owners, either Rust or Python, have the time to chat about how I can avoid duplication or rationize things in terms of Python chess extension modules in Rust, please email!

 ## Lichess